kubernetes/community/contributors/design-proposals/architecture/architectural-roadmap.md

 * Automate a common task across a subset of the cluster

-* Run a hosted workload that offers apis to consumers (spark, a database, etcd)
+* Run a hosted workload that offers APIs to consumers (spark, a database, etcd)

 * These fall into three major groups: